Are You Confusing Wants and Needs? Let’s Find Out!

 Create a Realistic Budget

 Set a plan to control your money.
 Match your spending with your income.
-Use zero-based budgeting to assign every dollar a purpose, like bills, savings, or debt payments.
+Use zero-based budgeting to assign every dollar to a purpose, such as bills, savings, or debt payments.

 Track how much you earn and spend each month.
 Focus on covering needs first, such as rent and food.
 Then, see what’s left for wants or fun activities.
 Keep it simple and stick to the plan to avoid stress later!